-Always park on the left-hand side of the road, too – it is illegal to park facing oncoming traffic.
-Check for any parking signs – 2P, for example, means you can park for two hours, 3P for three – the rules are also strictly enforced and if you overstay the allowed time you will be fined, or your car’s tyres may be clamped.
+Always park on the left-hand side of the road.
+It is illegal to park facing oncoming traffic.
+Check for any parking signs – 2P, for example, means you can park for two hours, 3P for three – the rules are also strictly enforced and if you overstay the allowed time you may be fined.

-If you come to a railway crossing in country areas, you’ll need to stop before you cross, even if the gates are up.
+If you come to a railway crossing, you’ll need to stop before you cross, even if the gates are up.
 And wherever you are, pedestrians always have right of way.

 How to buy fuel in Australia

 Most cars on the road in Australia run on unleaded petrol, although many 4WDs, motorhomes and some campervans may use diesel: always check before you fill up.

 In Australia, gas stations are known as petrol stations, but most people just call them “servos” (short for 'service station').
 They are good for toilet breaks as well as stocking up on fuel, drinks and snacks.
 You’ll find servos at regular intervals on all major highways.
 In remote areas they are often called roadhouses and will have cafes and accommodation attached.